How To Get Students To Raise Their Hand

 5. Ignore

-If a student calls out or waves their hand at you, first ignore them.
+If a student calls out and waves their hand at you, first ignore them.
 Send the message that you don’t respond to anything except proper hand raising.
 This also keeps you from accidentally responding—which is a no-no.

 6. Enforce